Section 0987 of HUMAN8

 A Lectureship in recognition of Teaching Excellence.
 The Lecture is given to the Faculty, Administration, and Staff of the College in the Spring Semester on PDA.

 SRJC Academic Senate President's Award For Outstanding Contributions in Leadership, 2010

 Voted Best Comic Actor in Sonoma County by John Beck of the Press Democrat for the role of Albert Einstein in Steve Martin's Picasso at the Lapin Agile (June, 2000).

 Summa Cum Laude, Fuller Seminary, 1989

-William Sandford LaSor award for excellence in Old Testament and Semitics, 1988
+William Sanford LaSor award for excellence in Old Testament and Semitics, 1988

 Selected by Old Testament and Semitic Language Faculty, Fuller Seminary